 1. Special marks

-Marks not primarily intended to assist navigation but which indicate a special area or feature referred to in appropriate documents, such as military exercise zone marks, recreation zone marks.

 Colour: yellow

-Shape: optional, but not conflicting with

-navigational marks
+Form: any, but different from navigational marks

 Topmark: (if any): single yellow "X" shape

 Light (when fitted):

-Colour: Yellow

-Rhythm: Any, other than those described in

-part VI above.
+Colour yellow

+Rhythm: any

 2. The nature of the prohibition or restriction shall, insofar as possible, be made clear in writing (for instance, in charts) and by local information.